Dell XPS: XPS 200

 This model was available from late 2005 to the end of the third quarter of 2006.
 It was replaced by the XPS 210, which is nearly identical to its predecessor.
 The main exception in this case is the upgrade to an Intel Core 2 Duo processor and other minor adjustments.

 XPS 210

 A small-form-factor case that is 67% smaller than the XPS 410.
 It does not use full-size PCI slots.
-The XPS 200 is aimed at being a low-impact machine, meaning it blends in better with the room's features.
-It is more of a multimedia computer than an actual gaming machine, despite the XPS name.
+The XPS 200 is aimed at being a low-impact machine, meaning that it blends in better with the room's features.
+Despite the XPS name, it is more of a multimedia computer than an actual gaming machine.
 The main difference between the XPS 210 and its predecessor, the XPS 200, is the upgrade to the Intel Core 2 Duo processor line.
 This makes the XPS 210 faster than the XPS 200.
+It was also sold as the Dimension 9200C outside of the United States, which alongside the 9200 (which was a rebranded XPS 410) was also the final desktop in the Dimension line, effectively making an XPS unit the last in the Dimension family.